Deploy, Deliver, Defend

 In wartime, the 910th Airlift Wing mission is to employ the Lockheed C-130 Hercules aircraft in combat operations of tactical airlift.
 These operations include low-level infiltration into a combat environment, where aircrews can deliver personnel and materials by airdrop and air-land techniques.

-Today the 910th Airlift Wing is comprised of three groups and one medical unit, the 910th Medical Squadron.
+The 910th Airlift Wing is comprised of three groups and one medical unit, the 910th Medical Squadron.
 The 910th Operations Group is comprised of two flying squadrons and one support unit, the 910th Operations Support Squadron.
-The two flying squadrons are the 757th Airlift Squadron, including the only full-time, fixed-wing aerial spray mission in the Department of Defense, and the 773rd Airlift Squadron.
-The 910th Maintenance Group is assigned two squadrons and a flight, the 910th Maintenance Operations Flight.
-The two squadrons are the 910th Maintenance Squadron, the largest unit existing on the base; and the 910th Aircraft Maintenance Squadron, which includes ground support maintenance operations.
-The 910th Mission Support Group is assigned seven units: the 910th Mission Support Flight, 910th Civil Engineer Squadron, 910th Security Forces Squadron, 910th Services Squadron, 910th Logistics Readiness Squadron, 76th Aerial Port Squadron and 910th Communications Flight.
+The flying squadron is the 757th Airlift Squadron, which includes the only large-area, fixed-wing aerial spray mission in the Department of Defense.
+The 910th Maintenance Group is assigned two squadrons, the 910th Maintenance Squadron and the 910th Aircraft Maintenance Squadron.
+The 910th Mission Support Group is assigned seven units: the 910th Mission Support Flight, 910th Civil Engineer Squadron, 910th Security Forces Squadron, 910th Force Support Squadron, 910th Logistics Readiness Squadron, 76th Aerial Port Squadron and 910th Communications Squadron.

-The 910th is currently authorized and assigned 12 Lockheed C-130H2 Hercules transport and cargo aircraft.
+The 910th is authorized and assigned eight (8) Lockheed C-130H2 Hercules transport and cargo aircraft and one (1) back-up aircraft.
 The 910th Airlift Wing converted from the C-130 Hercules "B" model to the "H" model between August 1990 and April 1991.
-The aircraft can airlift 92 persons, more than 45,000 pounds of cargo, 74 litter patients or 64 paratroopers.
+The aircraft can carry more than 36,500 pounds to include 6 pallets of cargo or 64 paratroopers or 74 litter patients or 92 combat troops or a combination of any these up to the cargo compartment capacity.
 It can land on unimproved or dirt airstrips of less than 3,000 feet in length.
 It may also accomplish strategic airlift of personnel and supplies at distances in excess of 3,000 miles.

 * Economic Impact